This website was created and is maintained by Don Bullock.

 One of my first projects to create tool storage was the tool walls between my windows.
 This is the area where my workbench and assembly table will be.
 The tools will be very handy for both of them.
 So far I have quite a few tools up on French cleats in some tool holders that I've made from some scrap.
 I plan to continue making the tool holders.
 Eventually I plan to have a French cleat system that goes across the windows and an actual tool cabinet on the wall to the left of the windows.

 My next major shop storage project is to create a cabinet for my new lathe with a lot of drawers.
 I'm also planning on creating a cabinet with dust collection and drawers underneath my router table as well as a cart with drawers under my new outfeed table.
-Right now it's just a matter of time and money as to when all that will happen.
+Right now it's just a matter of time, recovering from health issues and money as to when all that will happen.

 Sanding Block Tote